 What do I hope to achieve by removing smartphones?

-- Long-form attention to read a book without mind wandering
+- Regain long-form attention to read a book without mind wandering

-- Sleep through the night without randomly waking early
+- Sleep through the night without randomly waking up early

 - Have more mental energy in the evenings

 - Get into periods of flow and become more productive at work

 - Have more realizations from reflection

 - Be more present with other people